skyvers/skyve-dev-guide/_pages/geospatial.md

 OpenStreetMap&reg; is open data, licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF).

-You are free to copy, distribute, transmit and adapt our data, as long as you credit OpenStreetMap and its contributors.
+According to OpenStreetMap - "you are free to copy, distribute, transmit and adapt our (i.e. _their) data, as long as you credit OpenStreetMap and its contributors.
 If you alter or build upon our data, you may distribute the result only under the same licence.
-The full legal code explains your rights and responsibilities.
+The full legal code explains your rights and responsibilities."

 ```json
 // Map Settings